-Often referred to as a “Wonderland of Rocks”, this mountain massif is nestled between two sweeping valleys.
-The range runs roughly north to south with the Sulphur Springs Valley on the west and the San Simon Valley on the east.
+Often called a “Wonderland of Rocks,” this massif is nestled between two sweeping valleys.
+The Chircahua Mountains run 35 miles (56 km) in a northwest direction and roughly 21 miles (34 km) in width in a north-to-south arc shape, with the Sulphur Springs Valley to the west and the San Simon Valley to the east.

-The Chircahua Mountains run 35 miles (56 km) in length in a northwest direction and roughly 21 miles (34 km) in width in a north to south arc shape.
-A portion of the range lies within the Chiricahua Wilderness which is one of the eight wilderness areas in Coronado National Forest.
+A portion of the range lies within the Chiricahua Wilderness, one of the eight wilderness areas in Coronado National Forest.
 The other wilderness areas in the forest include:

-This volcanic eruption resulted in nearly 2,000 feet (610 m) of volcanic ash being spread throughout the area.
-Millions of years of erosion carved out the rocks, leaving behind the distinct rock formations that define the range.
-Hikers can see the distinct layers of rocks in the hoodoos, pillars, and outcroppings.
+The Turkey Creek Caldera deposited nearly 2,000 feet (610 m) of volcanic ash.
+Millions of years of erosion carved out the rocks, leaving behind distinct rock formations.
+Hikers can see the various rock layers enshrined within the hoodoos, pillars, and outcroppings.

 Major peaks within the range include Chiricahua Peak, Swisshelm Mountain, Mount Sceloporus, Cochise Head, and Fly Peak.